Mbanderu people: Origins

-Results from investigations about similarities in their music point to East Africa as the origin of the all Bantu tribes that today inhabit Namibia.
+Results from investigations about similarities in their music point to East Africa as the origin of all Bantu tribes that today inhabit Namibia.
 The Ovambo people left this area first and settled in the north of today's Namibia, the Herero people left after that, and the Ovambanderu migrated last.
 In the 19th century the Ovambanderu had reached Angola and moved from there into Kaokoland and Ovamboland but got into fights with already resident Herero tribes and subsequently settled in the eastern part of South-West Africa.
 After reaching the area around Okakarara the Ovambanderu spread out to find suitable pasture for their cattle.

 Around 1904, after a devastating clash with German colonial forces in Namibia, many of the Mbanderu people settled along the Boteti River around Tsienyane.
 The area was already settled by other peoples; thus they requested to be allocated their own land where they could practice their own culture without any hindrance.